Enrollment

 Building a Healthy Planet

-The Climate, Health and Cities online course offers you a future-oriented introduction to climate change and its relationship to human activities, built environment and health.
-During the course, participants will gain an understanding of the ongoing changes in climate and their impacts on the built environment and human health.
-This solution-oriented course will also challenge learners to reflect on how we can reduce negative climate impacts and support the well-being of all life on this planet.
+Climate, Health and Cities is a self-paced online course exploring the connections between climate change, the built environment, and human health.
+During the course, you will gain an understanding of the ongoing changes in climate and their impacts on our cities and health.
+Not only will you learn about these critical topics, but the course also challenges you to reflect on how to reduce these harmful climate impacts and support the well-being of all life on this planet.

 Fee: